-The new academic year got off to a rolling start for Wittenborg University's latest cohort of MSc students attending classes at the new Spoorstßraat location in Apeldoorn from this month.
+The new academic year got off to a rolling start for WUAS's latest cohort of MSc students attending classes at the new Spoorstßraat location in Apeldoorn from this month.

 As one walks down the corridors of the beautiful red-brick building near the Apeldoorn railway station, lively discussion ensues from the classrooms and once inside, nearly every seat is taken with papers and open textbooks spread on the tables and students enthusiastically scribbling notes.